Shintenza/beer-house/project_1/README.md

 ## Starting a project
 This is a simple static website so you can clone the repository and open `index.html` file using your favourite browser.
-With this approach you wouldn't be able to use the contact form it requires to run the project on a server.
+With this approach you wouldn't be able to use the contact form because it requires to run the project on a server.
 To solve this problem you can use tool like `serve`; all you need to do is to navigate to the cloned repo and run:

 > sudo npm install -g serve<br>